orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 - **storage-type** - specifies the storage type of the database to create.
 It can be one of the [supported types](Concepts.md#wiki-Database_URL):
   - `plocal` - persistent database
   - `memory` - volatile database
+- **backup-path** - path of the backup file to restore located on the server's file system (since version 36).
+This is used when a database is created starting from a previous backup

 **Note**: it doesn't make sense to use `remote` in this context.